 Jump to navigation

-The Estes Valley Restorative Justice Partnership was created in 2002 as a joint venture between the Town of Estes Park Police Department and a 501c3 non-profit.
+Estes Valley Restorative Justice Partnership (EVRJP) was created in 2002 and is a joint venture between the Town of Estes Park Police Department and a 501c3 non-profit.
 The vision of this partnership was to invite the community to join with the Estes Park Police Department in providing restorative justice services to the Estes Valley.
-The organization began with the purpose of offering an alternative solution in dealing with juvenile crime.
-Since then the program has expanded to serving adults and offering programs aimed at preventing crime and wrongdoing.
-These programs include Restorative Community Mediation, Student Support and Accountability Circles and Girls Circles.
-The program is completely dependent on volunteers to run the processes, thus inviting the community to assist in solving community problems.
+While initially offering an alternative solution in dealing with juvenile crime, EVRJP has since expanded to serve both youth and adults in proactive and responsive restorative processes.
+These programs include Community Group Conference, Community Circles, Restorative Community Mediation, Facilitated Conversations, Student Support and Accountability Circles, Girls Circles and Boys Councils.
+The program invites the community to assist in solving community problems, and is dependent on volunteers to run the processes.

 The 501c3 is a public charity and is able to accept donations.
-The 501c3 allows for restorative justice services to be provided to citizens who live outside of the Town limits.
-It also assists in providing training opportunities, new program development and volunteer training and special events.
-To donate to the 501c3 click the Paypal "Donate" button below and follow the instructions.
-All contributions are tax deductible.
+The 501c3 enables restorative justice services to be provided to citizens who live outside of the Town limits.
+It also assists in providing professional development opportunities, new program development, volunteer training and special events.
+To donate to the 501c3 click the PayPal "Donate" button below and follow the instructions.
+All contributions are tax deductible as allowed by law.